-The objectives of Campus Recreation are: to offer a wide range of recreational activities for all people on campus; to provide, within a well-organized setting, opportunities for physical exercise and an improved lifestyle for the campus population; to provide an atmosphere in which socialization is maximized during and after participation in activities; to provide opportunities to learn how to participate in various activities; and to improve skill levels in these activities if desired.
+The objectives of Campus Recreation are to offer a wide range of recreational activities for all people on campus; to provide, within a well-organized setting, opportunities for physical exercise and an improved lifestyle for the campus population; to provide an atmosphere in which socialization is maximized during and after participation in activities; to provide opportunities to learn how to participate in various activities; and to improve skill levels in these activities if desired.

-The program has the following segments: Men's, Women's, and Coeducational Intramural activities; Campus Fitness and Lifestyle programs; Non-Credit Instruction; Sports Clubs; Spring and Summer recreation activities; and special events.
+The program has the following segments: men's, women's, and coeducational intramural activities; campus fitness and lifestyle programs; non-credit instruction; sports clubs; spring and summer recreation activities; and special events.

 The Faculty's home on campus is the Van Vliet Physical Education and Recreation Centre named by the University of Alberta in honor of the contributions of Dr Maurice (Maury) L Van Vliet.
 Dr Van Vliet served the University with distinction from 1945 to 1978 as a teacher, scholar, coach, administrator, and as the founding Dean of the Faculty of Physical Education and Recreation.
-The Van Vliet Centre itself is comprised of the following facilities:
+The Centre is comprised of the following facilities and associate centres:

 - Universiade Pavilion

-- Clare Drake Arena
+- · Clare Drake Arena

-- Main Gymnasium
+- · Main Gymnasium

+- Varsity Stadium

-- Varsity StadiumDance studios (2)
+- Several dance studios

-- Racquetball courts

-- Squash courts

-- Indoor swimming pools (2)
+Two indoor swimming pools

-- Indoor climbing wall (15 metres)
+- Fifteen metre indoor climbing wall

-- Indoor track (Two hundred metres)
+- Two hundred metre indoor track

 - Acceleration Program

+- Alberta Centre for Well-Being

+- Athabasca Annex Gymnastic Centre

 - Campus Fitness and Lifestyle Centre

 - Campus Outdoor Centre

+- Glen Sather Sports Medicine Clinic

+- Pat Austin Centre